wo-language/wo/README.md

 ### Wo is a fork of Go

-The Wo language offers an alternative syntax and functionality to the Go programming language and interoperates with Go.
+The Wo language is an interoperable successor to Go by offering an alternative syntax and language features.

 For example,
 ```go